Pkandel/react-redux-boilerplate/README.md

 # React-Redux-Boilerplate

-React redux quick starter
+React with Redux quick starter

+## Summary
+This boilerplate aims to serve those people who wants a simplistic config to get started using react with redux.
+This also uses some advanced feature like Docker and Docker Compose which brings your development experience to the next level.
+This project also ensures you use the eslint and babel to make your code upto date with the current development standard. <br />

+If you want a bare minimum react only boilerplate or bare minimum react-redux boilerplate, you can check out react-boilerplate and react-redux-boilerplate.
+If you want to learn how redux works in complex application, you can check out react-redux-todo-app and you know everything you need to know to start your large project.

-### Technology used
+## Technology Used

-The list of technology used by this project is as follows:
+The list of technologies used in this project are as follows

-* [ReactJS] - Javascript library to build signle page apps
+* [ReactJS] - Javascript library to build signle page application
-* [Express] - Popular web framework to build web apps
-* [Webpack] - Popular module bundler
+* [Webpack] - Popular module bundler with webpack dev server
 * [Eslint ] - For best code practice
 * [Docker] - For best developement and deployement experience
 * [Babel] - Compile latest Javascript to browser supported Javascript

-### Installation
+## Running  project without docker

 In development mode
 ```sh